 When implementing CRM software, it is critical to get the buy-in from all your users so they will use the system religiously which hopefully will result in a database with more integrity that executives will base their decisions on.
 In order to obtain the necessary buy-in, the users will have to believe the software will help them to be more productive in their daily activities and not be a chore.
 Having a customized application based on the data they deem appropriate and the processes they perform in their daily routine will foster increased system usage.
 The user interface will be easier to use and more intuitive thus increasing the user adoption rate.

-- marketing personnel will be able to target prospects better,
+- marketing personnel can target prospects better

 - sales reps can provide better sales forecasts resulting in the correct product mix and the customer getting their orders on time